ePaperInnovation/pl-mcu-epd/Documentation/supportedhw.rst

 host interface.
 Additionally the signals to support data transfer using the TFT interface are available.
 The board has 5 test pads which bring out the 5 Epson GPIO pins found on the S1D13524.

-Cuckoo
-^^^^^^
-The Cuckoo board is designed to drive large 10.7” Type-4 displays.
-The board has an Epson S1D13524 controller and associated memory, and a Maxim PMIC.
-A separate Maxim 5820 DAC is used to set the VCOM value for the display.
-There is no storage for power supply calibration data on this board.

 .. raw:: pdf